 6.2.5 Resource mapping for Property

-When the Device model (in clause Erreur !
-Source du renvoi introuvable.) or the ModuleClass model (in clause Erreur !
-Source du renvoi introuvable.) is mapped to the <flexContainer> resource, and if the device supports a Property, the following rules shall be applied:
+When the Device model (in clause 5.5) or the ModuleClass model (in clause 5.3) is mapped to the <flexContainer> resource, and if the device supports a Property, the following rules shall be applied:

 Rule 4-1: Each entry of ‘Property’ table in ModuleClass model, shall be mapped to the [customAttribute] of <flexContainer> resource which is mapped from associated ModuleClass model, with its Property name with prefix 'prop'.

-Rule 4-2: Each ‘Property’ of a Device model is either mapped to a specialized [objectAttribute] of a [deviceInfo] <mgmtObj> resource following Rule 1-3, when the nodeLink attribute is present, or to a [customAttribute] of a [dmDeviceInfo] <flexContainer> resource following Rule 1-6 otherwise.
+Rule 4-2: Each ‘Property’ of a Device model is either mapped to a specialized [objectAttribute] of a [deviceInfo] <mgmtObj> resourcewhen the <node> resource targeted by the nodeLink attribute does not contain a [flexNode] child, or to a [customAttribute] of a [dmDeviceInfo] <flexContainer> resource, child of this [flexNode] resource if present.

 Rule 4-3: Each entry of ‘Property’ table in SubDevice model, shall be mapped to the [customAttribute] of <flexContainer> resource which is mapped from associated SubDevice model, with its Property name with prefix 'prop'.